Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Introduction

 Concentrating on the challenges stated above, we propose a novel genetic algorithm (GA) strategy, to simultaneously select the optimal subset of features as well as the optimal subset of views under an enhanced framework of multi-view multi-objective feature selection (MMFS-GA).
 MMFS-GA selects the optimal features for each view by exploring a comprehensive range of potential feature combinations in population.
+This selection is further refined by alternating between single-view feature selection and multi-view combination selection, thereby optimizing the use of complementary and supplementary information across views.
+This process evaluates features from individual views in the context of their collective impact on model performance, enabling the identification of complementary interactions that might be missed by simple concatenation.

 This population-based method makes the unification of heterogeneous features from different views meaningful because it allows each data view with distinct dimensions and properties to be combined appropriately.
 We employ a multiniche multi-objective GA, which preserves population diversity, by segmenting the GA population into several semi-disjoint population sets.
 In addition, unifying features under a multiniche framework is a more principled approach to circumventing the problems of different representations between views.
 This is because it selects the most stable solutions out of an extensive search region in terms of the classifier's performance.
-Our principal contributions are summarized as follows: \begin{enumerate} \item[(1)] We propose novel MMFS-GA for multi-view feature selection.
-MMFS-GA combines two multi-objective genetic algorithms based on niching NSGA-II~\citep{deb2002fast}.
-This allows stable feature selection from each view with distinct dimensions while suppressing irrelevant views that behave as classification noise.
-We further propose a duplicate elimination strategy to maintain the balance between convergence and diversity in the population space for the exploration of informative features.
+Our principal contributions are summarized as follows: \begin{enumerate} \item[(1)] We propose MMFS-GA, a novel multi-view feature selection method that combines two multi-objective genetic algorithms based on niching NSGA-II~\citep{deb2002fast}.
+This allows stable feature selection from each distinct dimensional view while suppressing irrelevant views that behave as classification noise.

-\item[(2)] The proposed method is evaluated against various state-of-the-art approaches, including embedded and wrapper methods, on synthetic and real-world datasets for binary and multiclass classification problems.
-The datasets used in the validation process cover a wide range of scenarios, including instances where the dimensionality of features across all views is consistent, as well as cases where there is a discrepancy in the number of features present in each view.
-The experimental results show that the proposed method outperforms other approaches in terms of accuracy, number of selected features, and selection of relevant views for different classification tasks. \end{enumerate}